Seven of Pentacles

 Whatever the reason, the card suggests it is time to rethink your current strategy, or realize investment never gives you the short term gains you expect.
 It takes years and patience to see it through the low troughs as well as the high spikes.

-Yes because you have planned for future success.
+Yes, because you have planned for future success.

-No because of delays, mistakes or lack of planning and lack of putting in the early work towards success.
+No, because of delays, mistakes, or lack of planning and lack of putting in the early work towards success.

 Reading the Card

-Either way, the card suggests patience will be necessary to see the full outcome but it will be positive.
-This patience also suggests planning and a confidence in your plan and the work put in.
-This confidence ensures you change your plans only because of new opportunities rather than:
+Either way, the card suggests patience will be necessary to see a positive outcome.
+This patience will entail planning and a confidence in the work put in.
+This confidence ensures you change your plans only because of new opportunities, rather than an inpatient desire for quick wins or cashing in early through fear of failure.

-Work done well is never wasted
+Work done well is never wasted.

-Without them, the stakes will be too high and you might even skip the opportunity as too risky.
+Without them, the stakes will be too high, and you might even skip the opportunity as too risky.

-The reversal
+The Reversal

+You refuse to do the work, expecting blind luck to win the day.
 The reversed card points to lack of planning or lack of investment of your time and money.

 It may also suggest that you are simply wrong.
 It may be time to rethink your way forward.

 Sometimes what you want is not what the universe has set aside for you, and there is something else out there that is your perfect fit.
-The hard work you do today will still be useful in shaping your future because failure is the best teacher, and when the student is ready the teacher will appear, but there is another direction your future will take towards final success.
+The hard work you do today will still be useful in shaping your future.
+This is because failure is the best teacher, and when the student is ready the teacher will appear, but there is another direction your future will take towards final success.

 Card Design Process